Ornate & decorative resting places for the dead.

 The spirit houses appear in dreams or as I’m going about my day.
 Each has a unique form and personality.
 They show up as light-filled, plush little houses with a clear glass central pillar to display the ashes.
 Once they make themselves known, they’re persistent and won’t let go until I’ve begun the creative process of bringing them into being.

-Making the cremains a visual focal point was key.
-Allowing the ashes to be exposed and unhidden creates an opening for conversation and reflection and gets us thinking and talking about our relationship with death.
-Given the reluctance of our death-phobic culture to openly discuss issues around mortality, ashes as a visual centerpiece can provoke illuminating and expansive dialogue and thought.
+The cremains are a visual focal point.
+Allowing the ashes to be exposed and unhidden creates an opening for conversation and reflection on our relationship with death.
+Given the reluctance of our death-phobic culture to openly discuss mortality, ashes as a centerpiece provokes illuminating dialogue and thought.

 Attempting to recreate the sketches, in 2016, I began putting the spirit houses together using upcycled materials locally sourced along with mixed media; paint, fibre, sculpted clay, precious and semi-precious gemstones, leather, glitter and wild gathered bone, fur and snakeskin.
 Each urn is a sculptural work of art, one of a kind and highly delicate, taking several weeks to create.
 As such, they are produced in limited quantities each year.